I Went From Not Having Heard of the Pornstar Martini to Having Four in One Night (Recipe)

 Ankrah used to create his own vanilla vodka by soaking the vodka in vanilla pods.
 Now with Grey Goose La Vanille, the cocktail recipe is easier to replicate (This sentence reads like I took it out a press release, but I didn’t).

 I tried my first Pornstar martini during the panel discussion which was really fascinating.
 Afterwards, we went barhopping to some of Atlanta’s best bars where everyone tried to recreate this masterpiece.
-I thankfully missed the first few places (how many pornstars can one have?) because I was interviewing Miya Bailey.
+I thankfully missed the first few places (how many pornstars can one have?).

 I caught up with everyone at Revery VR Bar (they won me over by using Perrier Jouet champagne), and then we were off to Himitsu (really well balanced and the one where I felt that the vanilla came through the most without overpowering the drink).
 We finished the night at one of Atlanta’s entertainment facilities (the strip club).
 They didn’t have the Pornstar martini available, but they clearly didn’t need it.